-- validation and support for execution (e.g., use of variables) - actual reasoning about the behavior of a node, including correctness issues. - expressing rules in abstract terms instead of wrt. concrete languages.
+- validation and support for execution (e.g., use of variables; cf. Section 15.2); - actual reasoning about the behavior of a node, including correctness issues cf. Section 16.2; - expressing rules in abstract terms instead of wrt. concrete languages.
 The services can then e.g. choose which concrete languages support the expressiveness required by the rule's components.

 Events and Actions on the RDF Level.
-For the RDF/OWL level, we assume that not only the data itself is in RDF, but that also events and actions are given as XML/RDF fragments (using the same URIs for entities and properties as in the static data).
+For the RDF/OWL level, we assume that not only the data itself is in RDF, but also events and actions are given as XML/RDF fragments (using the same URIs for entities and properties as in the static data).